kinners00/yum/README.md

 ## Bolt/Puppeteers quickstart

-Add this line to your Puppetfile
+Add this line to your Puppetfile.

 `mod 'kinners00-yum', 	    '0.4.0'`

 ## Usage